-Dementia / Expressions - Care and Management: This theme or focus will involve the entire interdisciplinary team.
-The home has initiated the DementiAbility program which is aimed at supporting residents living with dementia.
+Dementia / Expressions - Care and Management: This theme or Focus involves the entire interdisciplinary team.
+The home has a dedicated Behaviour Support Team who partners in consultation with the Seniors Mental Health Outreach Team.
+A DementiAbility program has been initiated which is aimed at supporting residents living with dementia.
 The training is tailored for front line employees supporting our residents.
-The residence is working on new programs geared at caring for residents with expressions /responsive behaviors with the direction and support of our BSRT (Behaviors Support Resource Team).
-This effort includes reaching out to community PRC (Psycho-geriatric Resource Consultant) support from the LHIN, in order to learn more about best practice interventions and support that are unique to the individual resident.
-A component of this goal is to address each resident one at a time to effectively meet their unique needs.
+The overarching goal is to care for the unique needs of each resident.
 The home continues to work on education for all team members across all disciplines such as GPA (Gentle Persuasive Approach), PIECES and other dementia care approaches.
-Education is provided for team members to gain more knowledge on non-pharmacological approaches to managing expressions / responsive behaviors, and focuses on the enhancement of the quality of life of our residents.
+Education is provided for team members to gain more knowledge on non-pharmacological approaches to managing expressions / responsive behaviors and focuses on the enhancement of each resident's quality of life.
+We have seen responsive behaviours decrease with the introduction of programs such as our Doll and Pet Therapy and Snoozelen room.